Department Chair: Rodger Narloch

 280 Theories of Personality.
 (4)

 Foundational issues in personality psychology, including the personality construct, levels of analysis in personality psychology, the nature and purpose of personality theories, and criteria for evaluating the adequacy of psychological theories.
 Major domains of knowledge and theoretical perspectives on the psychology of personality, including biological, psychodynamic, dispositional (trait), cognitive, affective, and social/cultural approaches.
 Consideration of psychological adjustment and psychopathology in relation to personality psychology.
 Prerequisite: 111.
 Typically offered every year.

 Supervised study including an empirical data-based research project.
 Permission of instructor and department chair and completion and/or concurrent registration of 12 credits within the department required.

 Reading and discussion of classic or contemporary works in Psychology, moderated by a member of the Psychology Department.
 Interested faculty and students in other areas are welcome to participate as well.
 Each section of this course is typically devoted to a single work, but occasionally a group of smaller works by a single author may be selected.
 S/U grading only.
 May be repeated for credit.

-Study of work place behavior in a wide variety of organizations (e.g., industrial/profit making, governmental, human service, non-profit, etc.), using psychology and other social science disciplines to attempt to answer two major questions: 1) Why do people behave the way they do within organizations? and 2) How can we use this information to improve the effectiveness of the organization and lives of its members?
-Topics include: organizational culture, employee motivation, human resource policy, leadership, communication, decision making, worker stress and health.
+The study and application of the principles of psychology to work place behavior in a wide variety of organizations (e.g., industrial/profit making, governmental, human service, non-profit, etc.).
+Industrial/organizational psychology attempts to answer two major questions: Why do people behave the way they do within organizations?
+How can we use this information to improve the effectiveness of the organization and lives of its members?
+Topics include selecting and evaluating employees, training and development, organizational culture, job satisfaction and motivation, leadership, communication, decision making, quality of work life, work stress and health.
 Prerequisite: 111.
 Note: This course may also be fulfilled in the management department as MGMT 301.
 Typically offered every other year.

 308 Psychology of Gender.
 (4)